shaundon/viera-http-server/README.md

 ## Set up

-Make a copy of `config.example.json` named `config.json` and put the IP address of your TV in there.
+Make a copy of `config.example.json` named `config.json` and put the IP address of your TV in there, plus an API key to use for authentication.

 Run `npm install` to install dependencies.